 We took a look at the gallery of available cats and kittens available, we visited shelters, and we found our boys.
 It was love at first sight.

 Their foster mom named them Buster and Lou.
 We’re still learning their personalities, but we’re pretty sure those names won’t stick—Jacob had a car named Buster and I had a drunk uncle named Lou.

 There’s still time to take advantage of Maryland2000’s adoption special.
 If you’re looking for a new family member, please consider adopting.

-UPDATE, August 18—The boys have grown larger and even closer together.
+UPDATE, August 18—The boys (Baxter and Louie) have grown larger and even closer together.